dcmi/dctap-python/docs/elements/valueDataType/index.rst

                 propertyID:          dct:date
                 valueDataType:       Date

-    WARNING Shape :default => valueDataType: 'Date' is not an IRI or Compact IRI.
+    WARNING [:default/valueDataType] 'Date' is not an IRI or Compact IRI.

 Datatypes are used only with literal values, so if a node is of type "URI", "IRI", or "BNode" and